olinlibrary/htl-lab1/README.md

 `data/olin-courses-16-17.csv` is [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file that lists the courses.
 See the first line of the file itself for a description of its columns.

-`scripts/scrape_course_catalog.py` scrapes the <olin.edu> web site to create the data file.
+`scripts/scrape_course_catalog.py` scrapes the <http://www.olin.edu> web site to create the data file.
 This script makes heavy use of [pandas](http://pandas.pydata.org).
-You shouldn't need to run this – in fact, running it too often may look like an attack on the web site.
+Ask IT first before you run this script – it could look look like an attack on the web site.
 As with all web scraping, this script is fragile – a minor change to the olin.edu web design or URL format could break it with no warning.